 What do you really need to bring with you to get your work done?
-If you’re a location independent freelancer like I am your basic necessities include a laptop (I use a Google Chromebook), some sort of reliable wifi hotspot, mobile phone, and a notebook.
+If you’re a location independent freelancer you need a few basic necessities.
+This includes a laptop, some sort of reliable wifi hotspot, mobile phone, and a notebook.

-In some instances you may need to carry around some files or paperwork, in which case you can purchase a simple file box or accordion carrying case for safe keeping.
-Streamline the items you think you need in order to get work done and use a resource like Office Depot’s Business Solutions Center to make a list of your must-have necessities.
+In some instances you may need to carry around some files or paperwork.
+For this it’s best to purchase a simple file box or accordion carrying case for safe keeping.

-Between calls with my business coach, chats with my accountability partners, and Google Hangouts with mastermind groups, I spend an average of 5-6 hours a week in meetings.
+Between calls with my business coach and meetups with my accountability partners, I spend an average of 5-6 hours a week in meetings.
 That’s a lot of time I’m not working or getting paid.

-It’s likely you’ll be traveling a lot during this busy time of year.
+During your busy season, you’re likely traveling a lot or spending a lot of time locked away in your office.
 So how do you balance spending time with family and friends while not falling behind on work?
-The best solution is to have a honest conversations.
+The best solution is to have an honest conversation.

 Make sure your spouse, family, and friends understand that you have to work a few hours a day, but that doing so will allow you to spend time with them in the afternoons or evenings.